saumitraaditya/edgevpnio.github.io/_pages/openfiredocker.md

 2. Select “Enable contact list group sharing”, and share group with “Users of the same group”
 3. Scroll down the interface to add users test1 and test2 to this group

-### Step 5: Configure EdgeVPN
+### Step 5: Configure

-You are now ready to configure EdgeVPN to use this XMPP server.
-[Follow the instructions on how to install EdgeVPN using Docker](/dockeredgevpn) to setup two containers for users test1 and test2
+You are now ready to configure the system to use this XMPP server.
+[Follow the instructions on how to install EdgeVPN.io using Docker](/dockeredgevpn) to setup two containers for users test1 and test2